 Purchasing your Marriage License is about the only thing we can’t do for you!
 You need to apply for your Marriage License in person at the office of the County Auditor or Recorder.
 The cost is about $65.

-Be aware that Washington State requires a three-day waiting period after you purchase your License before you can be married, but since the License is valid for at least 60 days, there’s no harm in picking it up earlier, rather than later.
+Washington State requires a three-day waiting period after you purchase your License before you can be married, but since the License is valid for at least 60 days, there’s no harm in picking it up earlier, rather than later.

 There may be other requirements which vary from county-to-county and you should always do your homework to avoid unpleasant surprises.
 For complete details, click here, then click the link for the county where you plan to purchase your License.

 Do we have to purchase our Marriage License and be married in the same county?